a327ex/emoji-merge/README.md

 end
 ```

 And this is where the plant update function ends.
 This is nothing but some basic velocity + acceleration with damping applied to the plant's angle, for both moving and direct wind forces.
-Because of the way the `apply_moving_force` and `apply_direct_force` functions work, there needs to be a check that only applies that force if either of those functions has been called recently, and that's what `.applying_moving_force` and `.applying_direct_force` are doing, as we'll see next:
+Because of the way the `apply_moving_force` and `apply_direct_force` functions work, there needs to be a check that only applies that force if either of those functions has been called recently, and that's what `.applying_moving_force` and `.applying_direct_force` are doing.

+There is some raw damping going on here with multiplications by `57*dt` and `58*dt`, which only works because the game's update rate is 60 updates per second.
+There is a correct way to do damping independent of framerate, but I didn't do it for this because this code is copypasted from years ago and I just haven't bothered to change it yet.
+I will fix it some day though, I'm pretty sure I already have the function for it in the `math` module somewhere.

+Next let's look at the imeplementation of the force functions:

 ```lua
 function plant:apply_direct_force(vx, vy, force)